timhuisman/css-social-media-buttons/README.md

 - Chrome for iPhone 23
 - Safari for iPhone iOS 6

-*The buttons rely on features of CSS3 and are therefor not shown properly in Internet Explorer 8: meaning no rounded corners, gradients and shadows.
-Lower versions than IE8 are not supported.
+*The buttons rely heavily on CSS3 and are therefor not shown properly in Internet Explorer 8: meaning no rounded corners and shadows.
+Lower versions of Internet Explorer than IE8 aren't supported at all.